 Even now, over twenty years after the attack, it is easy to see anti-terrorist behavior being encouraged, particularly in train stations.
 Passengers are urged to alert staff if they see any suspicious persons or bags.
 Keeping maintenance on trash cans is one thing, but it would be impossible to check everyone’s bags and clothing before they boarded the train.
 Hopefully, the deadly attack in 1995 is the last Tokyo will see.

+Funny enough, the disappearance of many of the country’s trash bins resulted in cleaner streets.
 This may seem counter-intuitive, but the logic lies within the “broken windows theory”, a criminological theory of norm-setting.
 According to the theory, people will be more likely to break the window of a house that already has a broken window.
-Likewise, people are more likely to drop litter in a place that already has a lot of trash there.
+Likewise, people are more likely to litter in a place that already has a lot of trash there.
 If trash stays contained in a trash can, then it’s out of sight.
 However, if city workers can’t keep up with the trash, or if there is not enough money to pay them to do so, trash cans can overflow.
 This overflow doesn’t really stop people from continuing to pile trash on, and if it happens to be a windy day, it can potentially cause a huge mess.
 Trash gets spread around, and perhaps because of this, others may be more apt to throw more trash on the ground thus proving the “broken windows theory”.

 You can be as careful as you like, but it is highly likely that at some point you will end up with some form of trash that you need to get rid of.
 In the reality of living within the system, even the most earth-friendly of us is bound to be caught outside with trash to dispose of at some point.
 Despite complaints you may hear, it really isn’t that bad not having many public trash cans in Japan.
 For one thing, the few places you will find disposal bins are likely the places you picked up the item or items to be disposed of in the first place.